GeoscienceAustralia/sira/_sources/ch01_intro.rst.txt

 .. _intro-design-notes:

-:term:`Vulnerability <vulnerability>` of a facility is modelled by assigning fragilities to the individual components that make up a facility.
+:term:`Vulnerability <vulnerability>` of a facility is modelled by assigning fragilities to the individual components that make up a facility or a network.
 The program accounts for variability in component fragilities by sampling probability distributions for the each fragility curve median and beta values.
 Once values have been selected for each curve it checks that :term:`fragility curves` do not overlap and if they do, re-samples the median and beta probability distributions until non-overlapping fragility curves are produced.